EvilDuck300/CS625_HW1/HW5_report.md

  Using help of various kinds of data visualization, this report uses U.S. state population density from  1960 to 2009.
 It will be very helpful to understand reasons for population distributions and interpret the results using boxplot , scatterplot and eCDF.

 # Data Prepocessing
- Before visualizing, cleaning and sorting of the dataset was done.
-The preprocessing steps included:
+  * Before any visualization of the data was done, the data set was first cleaned and sorted.
+The  pre-processing steps include;
- * Loading  the dataset: The CSV file was imported using Pandas.
+   * Loading the dataset: This is where the CSV file was imported from the  Pandas dataset.

- * Cleaning data: Removing metadata rows, and  redundant column names.
-Renaming columns to make them consistent Numerical columns were converted to the right  data type.
-* Dropping metadata rows and redundant headers.
+   * Data Cleaning; This involved removing the metadata rows and the redundant column labels.
+    * Some of the column names were changed to make them more consistent.
-* Renaming columns for consistency.Converting numerical columns to the correct data type.
-* Sorting and structuring: The file was sorted by state name to maintain file coherency.
+   All the numerical columns were converted to  the right data type.
+Dropping metadata rows and redundant headers.
+To make all the columns have  different names, rename columns to be consistent.
+Transform all the numerical columns to the right data type.
+Sorting and structuring: The file was sorted by state name to maintain file  coherency.

 # Part 1: Distribution Charts

 ## Chart 1: Boxplot
 Title: Population Desnity
 Description:
-* In the bloxplot using the colab below represents the distrubution of population density for state years 1980 , 1990 , 2000 and 2009.
-For each year they have their own IQR using each box for each state with indiviual by points.
+*  In the bloxplot using the colab below shows the distribution of population density for state years  1980, 1990, 2000, and 2009.
+For each year  they have their own IQR using each box for each state with individual by points.

-First Chart
+First Chart:
 [Go to "FIrst chart(Boxplot)" header to find the first chart](https://colab.research.google.com/drive/17AfgRxUys83maR09Go9oEZcE5RyK7Vxs#scrollTo=1IRpWuDCDcgI)

 ## Advantages and Disadvantages for the First chart:
 Advantages:
-* The boxplot chart effectively displays the median, spread, and outliers, it does so in a straightforward manner allowing for simple interpretation.
+*  The boxplot chart is effective in presenting the median, spread, and outliers, but does so  in a straightforward easy to interpret manner.

 Disadvantages:

-* Determining precise density values proves difficult as reading the plot requires some estimation rather than permitting outright recognition of numbers.
+* The accuracy of precise density values is rather challenging as the plot of reading requires some approximation than pure  recognition of numbers.

 Observations: